 If you’ve watched the television series Treme then you may have heard about the Mardi Gras Indians, which are featured in this museum.
 Here’s a little bit about The Mardi Gras Indians from the website Mardi Gras New Orleans.

 “Mardi Gras is full of secrets, and the Mardi Gras Indians are as much a part of that secret society as any other carnival organization.
 The Mardi Gras Indians are comprised, in large part, of the African-American communities of New Orleans’s inner city.
 They have paraded for well over a century, yet their parade is perhaps the least recognized Mardi Gras tradition.”

-My Visit to The Backstreet Cultural Museum
+My Visit to the Backstreet Cultural Museum

 Our trip to New Orleans was short and very busy.
-We didn’t get to The Backstreet Cultural Museum until an hour before they closed.
+We didn’t get to the Backstreet Cultural Museum until an hour before they closed.
 One thing I didn’t know on my previous trip was that the museum operates out of Mr. Sylvester’s home.
 The fact, I got another chance to visit the museum (and only a few months after my first trip) was fantastic.
 The Backstreet Cultural Museum is small, but the items on display are fascinating.
-Here are some few photos I took during my visit.
+Here are a few photos I took during my visit.

-Things You Should Know
+Things To Know

 The Backstreet Cultural Museum is at 1116 Henriette Delille Street in New Orleans.
 Admission is $8/person.
 Be sure to phone the museum in advance to ensure they will be open when you plan to visit.

 While in New Orleans my friend and I stayed at the lovely Blake Hotel New Orleans in the Central Business District.
 This stay was free as I had won a trip to New Orleans.
 If you’re looking for a place to stay in New Orleans there are a variety of hotels you can book here.